What is EINSTEIN?

 EINSTEIN is a methodology for the implementation of a holistic integral approach to thermal energy auditing in industry and in large non-industrial users such as hospitals, office buildings or sports halls.

 In other words, EINSTEIN allows for the development of strategies for the reduction of energy demand and operating costs by heat recovery and process integration and by an intelligent combination of existing affordable heat and cold supply technologies, under the given economic constraints.

-Industrial thermal energy (heat and cold) demand constitutes about 28% of the total final energy demand and produces about 21 % of the CO2 emissions in Europe.
+Industrial thermal energy demand constitutes about 28% of the total final energy demand in Europe.
 Space heating and cooling in buildings contributes another 27% to the final energy demand.
-Despite improvements in energy efficiency across Europe over the last decades, there remains a large unexploited potential for reducing energy demand which can be achieved by the intelligent combination of existing solutions and technologies.
-However, frequently the required investments are not made due to e.g. lack of knowledge and too few resources available for energy auditing.
+Despite improvements in energy efficiency across Europe over the last few decades, there remains a large unexploited potential for reducing thermal energy consumption in companies, as well as non-industrial users such as hospitals or large office buildings, by an intelligent combination of existing technologies.
+For example, between 25 and 55% of the total process energy input in industry is lost as waste heat.

 The EINSTEIN methodology is supported by an expert system software tool that guides the user through the whole auditing procedure from data acquisition, processing and synthesis to the design and quantitative (energy and economic) evaluation of alternative solutions.